apparatus/fuge-config/README.md

   .
 ```

 Settings are provided at a global and service level.
-Generally any global settings may be overrided at the container / service level.
+Generally any global settings may be overidden at the container / service level.

 ## Examples
 A simple example is provided below: